Per Vehicle, 2026 Pricing

 Labor time on the RAV4

-Common RAV4 strut failure modes
+Common RAV4 strut and shock failure modes

 Alignment requirement and ADAS calibration